-And like a lot of the other changes associated with puberty, menstruation can be confusing.
-Some girls can't wait to start their periods, whereas others may feel afraid or anxious.
-Many girls (and guys!) don't have a complete understanding of a woman's reproductive system or what actually happens during the menstrual cycle, making the process seem even more mysterious.
+Menstruation can be confusing, just like a lot of the other changes that come with puberty.
+Some girls can't wait to start their periods.
+Others may feel afraid or anxious.
+Many girls (and most guys!) don't have a complete understanding of a woman's reproductive system or what actually happens during the menstrual cycle.
+That can make the process seem even more mysterious.

-When girls begin to go through puberty (usually starting between the ages of 8 and 13), their bodies and minds change in many ways.
-The hormones in their bodies stimulate new physical development, such as growth and breast development.
+Girls usually start to go through puberty between the ages of 8 and 13.
+Their bodies and minds change in many ways.
+Hormones kick off changes like growth and breast development.
 About 2 to 2½ years after a girl's breasts begin to develop, she usually gets her first menstrual period.

 About 6 months or so before getting her first period, a girl might notice an increased amount of clear vaginal discharge.
 This discharge is common.
 There's no need for a girl to worry about discharge unless it has a strong odor or causes itchiness.

 When a girl first gets her period, doctors call it menarche.
 Menarche doesn't happen until all the parts of a girl's reproductive system have matured and are working together.

 Baby girls are born with ovaries, fallopian tubes, and a uterus.
 The two ovaries are oval-shaped and sit on either side of the uterus (womb) in the lowest part of the abdomen called the pelvis.
 They contain thousands of eggs, or ova.
 The two fallopian tubes are long and thin.
 Each fallopian tube stretches from an ovary to the uterus, a pear-shaped organ that sits in the middle of the pelvis.
 The muscles in a female's uterus are powerful and are able to expand to allow the uterus to accommodate a growing fetus and then help push the baby out during labor.